Lazy Mutha Fucka: Politics and society

-Television appearances
+Mainstream and television appearances

 In 2000, beer brewer San Miguel Corporation terminated their contract with Hong Kong movie star Tony Leung Ka Fai and signed LMF to star in six different commercials for the beer company.
 The commercials ran during Christmas and Lunar New Year.
-The song "Para Salud" was recorded to air in the beer commercial, which was also in their album LMFAMiGLiA.
+The song "Para Salud" was recorded to air in the beer commercial, and was also on their album LMFAMiGLiA.

+In 2001, the band supported "Cantopop Diva" Sammi Cheng for an 11-night stint at the Hong Kong Coliseum.